joesghub/agentic-logistics-incident-response/README.md

 **Complex Optimization: Parallelized Route Evaluation with Error Recovery**

 The system can be extended to allow parallel ETA impact calculations while maintaining individual tool call isolation.
 This enables multi-route evaluation in real time and reduces decision latency by up to 70%.
 Each ETA value can run in an asynchronous subprocess.
 Checkpoints and retry logic ensure failed sub-tasks are retried automatically.
-Parall
+Parallel outputs can be merged into structured JSON for agent decision-making.

 ## Testing Results
 Evidence of successful end-to-end system operation with specific examples of financial analysis, routing decisions, and external execution